google/oss-fuzz/infra/base-images/base-libfuzzer/README.md

 # Provided Environment Variables

-You *must* use special compiler flags to build your library and fuzzers.
+You *must* use special compiler flags to build your target and fuzzers.
 These flags are provided in following environment variables:

 | Env Variable    | Description